OpenCDSS/cdss-archive-nsis-2.46/README.md

-This is an archive of NSIS 2.46 software environment that has been used with Colorado's Decision Support System (CDSS) Java software installers including TSTool, StateDMI, StateView, and StateMod GUI.
+This is an archive of NSIS 2.46 software environment that has been used with Colorado's Decision Support System (CDSS) Java software installers for TSTool, StateDMI, StateView, and StateMod GUI.
+This archive is needed because NSIS 2.46 is several years old and the origin is unclear for all the user contributor and plugin files.
+The archive files can be copied and used if necessary until NSIS software is updated to the latest version for each tool that uses NSIS.

 The repository was created by copying the `C:\Program Files (x86)\NSIS` folder from a CDSS Windows 7 development computer to this repository, so as to archive a working copy of the NSIS version 2.46 software.

-This archive is needed because NSIS 2.46 is several years old and it is unclear where all the user contributor and plugin files came from.
-The archive files can be copied and used until NSIS software is updated to the latest version.
 See the following online resources:

 * [CDSS](http://cdss.state.co.us)